 Can you add this recipe as a filling to a ready-to-eat gluten-free pie crust, such as a gluten-free graham cracker crust?
 Absolutely.

-You can also make your own gluten-free graham cracker crust or make an easy pie crust made from ingredients like nuts, sugar, and butter.
-There are plenty of such recipes online.
+You can also make your own gluten-free graham cracker crust or make an easy Nut Crust.

 You can do that but it’s unnecessary.
 I and so many others I know love this recipe just as it is!